awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

 You can choose other available Amazon CloudWatch metrics by specifying a customized metric\.

 Keep the following in mind when choosing a metric:
 + Not all metrics work for target tracking\.
 This can be important when you are specifying a customized metric\.
 The metric must be a valid utilization metric and describe how busy an instance is\.
 The metric value must increase or decrease proportionally to the number of instances in the Auto Scaling group\.
 That's so the metric data can be used to proportionally scale out or in the number of instances\.
-For example, the CPU utilization of an Auto Scaling group \(that is, the Amazon EC2 metric `CPUUtilization` with the metric dimension `AutoScalingGroupName`\) works, if the load on the Auto Scaling group is distributed across the instances\.
+For example, the CPU utilization of an Auto Scaling group works \(that is, the Amazon EC2 metric `CPUUtilization` with the metric dimension `AutoScalingGroupName`\), if the load on the Auto Scaling group is distributed across the instances\.
 + The following metrics do not work for target tracking:
   + The number of requests received by the load balancer fronting the Auto Scaling group \(that is, the Elastic Load Balancing metric `RequestCount`\)\.
 The number of requests received by the load balancer doesn’t change based on the utilization of the Auto Scaling group\.
   + Load balancer request latency \(that is, the Elastic Load Balancing metric `Latency`\)\.
 Request latency can increase based on increasing utilization, but doesn’t necessarily change proportionally\.
   + The CloudWatch SQS queue metric `ApproximateNumberOfMessagesVisible`\.
-The number of messages in a queue may not change proportionally to the size of the Auto Scaling group that processes messages from the queue\.
+The number of messages in a queue might not change proportionally to the size of the Auto Scaling group that processes messages from the queue\.
 However, a customized metric that measures the number of messages in the queue per EC2 instance in the Auto Scaling group can work\.
 For more information, see [Scaling Based on Amazon SQS](as-using-sqs-queue.md)\.
-+ A target tracking scaling policy does not scale in your Auto Scaling group when the specified metric has insufficient data unless you use the `ALBRequestCountPerTarget` metric\.
++ A target tracking scaling policy does not scale in your Auto Scaling group when the specified metric has insufficient data, unless you use the `ALBRequestCountPerTarget` metric\.
 This works because the `ALBRequestCountPerTarget` metric emits zeros for periods with no associated data, and the target tracking policy requires metric data to interpret a low utilization trend\.
 To have your Auto Scaling group scale in to 0 instances when no requests are routed to the target group, the group's minimum capacity must be set to 0\.

-## Create an Auto Scaling Group with a Target Tracking Scaling Policy \(Console\)<a name="policy_creating"></a>

-**To create an Auto Scaling group with a target tracking scaling policy**

-1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. On the navigation pane, under **Auto Scaling**, choose **Auto Scaling Groups**\.

-1. Choose **Create Auto Scaling group**\.

-1. On the **Create Auto Scaling Group** page, do one of the following:
-   + Select **Create an Auto Scaling group from an existing launch configuration**, select an existing launch configuration, and then choose **Next Step**\.
-   + If you don't have a launch configuration that you'd like to use, choose **Create a new launch configuration** and follow the directions\.
-For more information, see [Creating a Launch Configuration](create-launch-config.md)\.

-1. On the **Configure Auto Scaling group details** page, do the following:

-   1. For **Group name**, enter a name for your Auto Scaling group\.

-   1. For **Group size**, enter the desired capacity for your Auto Scaling group\.

-   1. If the launch configuration specifies instances that require a VPC, such as T2 instances, you must select a VPC from **Network**\.
-Otherwise, if your AWS account supports EC2\-Classic and the instances don't require a VPC, you can select either `Launch into EC2-Classic` or a VPC\.

-   1. If you selected a VPC in the previous step, select one or more subnets from **Subnet**\.
-If you selected EC2\-Classic in the previous step, select one or more Availability Zones from **Availability Zone\(s\)**\.

-   1. Choose **Next: Configure scaling policies**\.

-1. <a name="policy-creating-scalingpolicies-console"></a>On the **Configure scaling policies** page, do the following:

-   1. Select **Use scaling policies to adjust the capacity of this group**\.

-   1. Specify the minimum and maximum size for your Auto Scaling group using the row that begins with **Scale between**\.
-For example, if your group is already at its maximum size, specify a new maximum in order to scale out\.

-   1. For **Scale Group Size**, specify a scaling policy\.
-You can optionally specify a name for the policy, and then choose a value for **Metric type**\.

-   1. Specify a **Target value** for the metric\.

-   1. Specify an instance warm\-up value for **Instances need**, which allows you to control the time until a newly launched instance can contribute to the CloudWatch metrics\.

-   1. Check the **Disable scale\-in** option to create only a scale\-out policy\.
-This allows you to create a separate scale\-in policy of a different type if wanted\.

-   1. Choose **Review**\.

-   1. On the **Review** page, choose **Create Auto Scaling group**\.

-## Instance Warmup<a name="as-target-tracking-scaling-warmup"></a>
+## Instance Warm\-up<a name="as-target-tracking-scaling-warmup"></a>

 You can specify the number of seconds that it takes for a newly launched instance to warm up\.
 Until its specified warm\-up time has expired, an instance is not counted toward the aggregated metrics of the Auto Scaling group\.